skyfox69/jsapi/README.md

 ### Defining API components

-The following methods are provided to define API components:
+The following directives are provided to define API components:

 - [api_operation](#defining-operations) - Defines an operation bound to an API endpoint.
 - [api_parameter](#defining-and-referring-reusable-parameters) - Defines a reusable parameter.